Simple Models and Biased Forecasts: Behavioral Implications

 \subsection{Persistence Bias}

-A decomposition of $y_t$ into its more persistent and less persistent components will prove fruitful for the discussions that follow. \begin{proposition} Let $a_i$ denote the $i$th largest eigenvalue of $C_1$ in magnitude, and let $u_i$ denote the corresponding eigenvector, normalized such that $u_i'u_j=\delta_{ij}$ for all $i$ and $j$.
-The vector of observables can be decomposed as follows:
+Decomposing the observable into its more and less persistent components will be useful for the subsequent discussions: \begin{proposition} Let $a_i$ denote the $i$th largest eigenvalue of the first autocorrelation matrix, $C_1$, in magnitude, and let $u_i$ denote the corresponding eigenvector, normalized such that $u_i'u_k=\mathbbm{1}_{\{i=k\}}$ for all $i$ and $k$.
+The observable can be decomposed as follows: